 - Microsoft Office 2008 (minimum) or Microsoft Office 2011 (recommended)

-- Anti-virus: Free products include Sophos, Avast and iAntivirus
+- Anti-virus software: Free products include Sophos, Avast and iAntivirus

 - SPSS (to purchase)

-- Completion of a graduate course in introductory statistics or biostatistics within the last 5 years is required prior to entry into the DNP program.
+- Completion of a graduate course in introductory statistics or biostatistics within the last 5 years is required prior to entry or may be taken concurrently with N7087.

 Transfer of Graduate Credits

-Up to 20 percent of graduate credits of required coursework can be accepted in transfer with the approval of the program director.
+Up to 38 graduate credits of required coursework can be accepted in transfer with the approval of the program director.